I’ve been charged with criminal solicitation but I’m not sure what it means or what I should do?

 If you have been charged with criminal solicitation it is important to obtain the services of a Miami criminal defense attorney as soon as possible.
 If arrested, you have the right to remain silent and you have the right to keep silent until consulting with an attorney.

-By obtaining the services of someone like south Florida’s Evan Hoffman, you may be able to keep from making a statement which may cause you to incriminate yourself.
+By obtaining the services of someone like south Florida’s Evan Hoffman, you may be able to keep from making a statement that may cause you to incriminate yourself.

 Mr. Hoffman specializes in criminal defense and can consult with you and help you build a strong defense.
 Give him a call today for a free consultation.